Skip to content

 );

-// Skip so the walker doesn't re-descend into the moved inner node
+// 3.
+Skip so the walker does not re-enter and re-wrap the moved node.

 return .skip;

-// RIGHT: move original to new node, point wrapper to it
+// RIGHT: move original data to a fresh node, wrap that.

 var out = ast.Tree.initEmpty(allocator);